-A skillfully framed plan also provides an objective feedback regarding whether a particular method of trading is working or not.
-You can also analyst why you engaged in trading a particular stock and making informed decisions rather than random ones.
-If you want to row your own boat rather than paddle randomly in the waters, trading plans are essential.
+A skillfully framed plan also provides objective feedback regarding whether a particular method of trading is working or not.
+You can also use analyst why you engaged in trading a particular stock and making informed decisions rather than random ones.
+If you want to grow your own boat rather than paddle randomly in the waters, trading plans are essential.

 What a Trading Plan Should Comprise

-The trading plan should be clear about the entry rules as well as exit points which are safe.
+The trading plan should be clear about the entry rules as well as exit points that are safe.
 This will ensure there are no abrupt entries or sudden withdrawals from the market resulting in unexpected losses.
-Entry rules inform you about how and why as well as when you can enter the trade while exit rules center around how, when and why you leave the trade i.e whether for profit or loss.
+Entry rules inform you about how and why as well as when you can enter the trade, while exit rules center around how, when, and why you leave the trade, i.e. whether for profit or loss.

 In the forex market, there are many options.
 Apart from this, traders can also choose to diversify with stocks, options or futures.
 You need to pick one market and stay sincere to it rather than attempting entry into multiple markets at once.
 A good trading plan is also essential for success in forex trading.